mikhailvs/OpenPuush/README.md

 ---------
 To build OpenPuush, all you need to do is cd into the directory with the code and run `qmake` (possibly with whatever `-spec` option you want) and then compile with `make` or whatever.

+For the build to work properly, you must have the Qt and libqxt packages installed on your system, on Ubuntu/Fedora (others too I bet) you need the associated "dev/devel" packages.